academe/parliament-petition-monitor/readme.md

 * [ ] Document commands.
 * [x] Set schedule in data.
 * [ ] Support enable/disable flag.
-* [ ] Disable a schedule when a peition closes.
+* [ ] Disable a schedule when a petition closes.
 * [ ] Front-end reporting and data export.
 * [ ] Installation instructions.
-* [ ] Automatically update peitition metadata on any substantive change (e.g. milestones).
+* [ ] Automatically update petition metadata on any substantive change (e.g. milestones).
 * [ ] With lots of jobs scheduled, it may be worth running them from a queue so jobs could be run in parallel.